Latitudeda/NOEIC_ADK/docs/source/component_list/RF.rst

 Standard_package_RF
 ############################

-The Pinghu Standard_package_RF is a packaging solution for photonic integrated circuits (PICs).
-The following table shows the parameters of Pinghu Standard Package.
+The NOEIC Standard_package_RF is a packaging solution for photonic integrated circuits (PICs).
+The following table shows the parameters of NOEIC Standard Package.

-    * Note that after using the StandardPackage_RF a ``Standard_package_RF.log`` file is created in the current folder, send this file to **SJTU-Pinghu Institute of Intelligent Optoelectronics** first to discuss the possibilities.
+    * Note that after using the StandardPackage_RF a ``Standard_package_RF.log`` file is created in the current folder, send this file to **SJTU-NOEIC Institute of Intelligent Optoelectronics** first to discuss the possibilities.

 +-------------------------+--------------------------------------------------------------------------------------------------------------------+
 | Parameters              | Description                                                                                                        |